Hugo Besson

 Hugo Besson made his NBL debut with the New Zealand Breakers at 20 years of age.
 He scored 10 points in his first game.

-Besson signed with the New Zealand Breakers along with French teammate Ousmane Dieng with the intent to use the NBL as springboard to the NBA.
-Besson originally planned on entering last year, before a ankle injury caused a change of plans.
+Hugo Besson joined the New Zealand Breakers alongside French teammate Ousmane Dieng with the intent to use the NBL as a springboard to the NBA.
+Besson had originally planned to enter the NBA draft the previous year but was forced to delay his plans due to an ankle injury.

-While losing the Webster brothers, the team gained the signatures of Kiwi Yanni Wetzell (via South East Melbourne) and import players Besson, Peyton Siva and Jeremiah Martin.
+To counter the loss of the Webster brothers, the Breakers secured the signatures of Kiwi big man Yanni Wetzell (via South East Melbourne) and import guards Besson, Peyton Siva, and Jeremiah Martin.

-The team immediately faced adversity, losing Siva and Thomas Abercrombie to injury and having to absorb a COVID outbreak on the eve of the season.
-The team signed Chasson Randle (7.8 points, 1.3 rebounds, and 0.9 assists) as a replacement player for Siva, and the team began the season with a 0–6 start.
+The team faced immediate adversity, losing Siva and veteran leader Thomas Abercrombie to injuries while also dealing with a COVID outbreak on the eve of the season.
+The Breakers signed Chasson Randle (7.8 points, 1.3 rebounds, and 0.9 assists) as a replacement player for Siva, but still opened the season with six consecutive losses.

-Besson negotiated the challenges of Covid outbreaks, team shutdowns and life on the road extremely well during his rookie season.
-Besson started the season off strongly, after the team’s first five games (all defeats) he was averaging 17.8 points, 4.8 rebounds, and 1.6 assists, while shooting 41 percent from the floor and a impressive 40 from beyond the arc.
+Besson handled the challenges of COVID outbreaks, team shutdowns, and life on the road impressively during his rookie season.
+Through the first five games—all defeats—he was averaging 17.8 points, 4.8 rebounds, and 1.6 assists while shooting 41 percent from the field and an impressive 40 percent from beyond the arc.

-By the end of the year, the Breakers were just 5-23 — their worst record ever and Besson had seen his NBA draft stock drop from 25 to a late second round choice.
+By the end of the season, the Breakers had recorded their worst-ever record at 5-23, and Besson’s NBA draft stock slipped from a projected first-round pick to a late second-round prospect.

-New Zealand’s season ended with a 5–23 record, the Breakers worst season in their 19-year history.
+New Zealand’s 5-23 finish marked the worst season in the club’s 19-year history.

 HIGHLIGHTS: